andi12/msbuild-maven-plugin/README.md

 Maven 3 plugin for building Visual Studio solutions and projects with msbuild.

+In addition to building using msbuild the plugin also supports:

-The plugin also supports creating a version resource from information in you POM and using CppCheck (1.61) to perform static analysis of your code.
+* Creating a version resource from information in your POM
+* Running CppCheck (1.61) to perform static analysis of your code.
+* Generating, building and executing unit tests using CxxTest (4.2.1, don't use 4.3)

 Usage
 =====